jitterbytes/FreeRTOS_ESP32/2_Communication/2a_Queue_Basic/README.md

 ## 🎯 Objective
 Sending data between task using  a FreeRTOS Queue, enabling safe task-task communication.

 > For Demonstration
 > Task 1 -> Producer Task: Sends incrementing number into a queue.
-> Task 2 -> Consumer Task: Receives number from the queue and prints them
+> Task 2 -> Consumer Task: Receives number from the queue and prints them.

 ## 🛠 Steps | 📝 Code
 - Initialize the header files